visual-space/visual-editor/README.md

 - **[Selection](https://github.com/visual-space/visual-editor/blob/develop/lib/selection/selection.md)** - Handles the rendering of text selection handles and toolbar.
 - **[Highlights](https://github.com/visual-space/visual-editor/blob/develop/lib/highlights/highlights.md)** - Renders temporary text markers sensitive to taps.
 - **[Markers](https://github.com/visual-space/visual-editor/blob/develop/lib/markers/markers.md)** - Renders permanent text markers sensitive to taps as part of the delta document.
-- **[Performance](https://github.com/visual-space/visual-editor/blob/develop/PERFORMANCE.md)** - Basic tips to follow in order to maintain the editor's performance.
-- **[Why Fork Quill](https://github.com/visual-space/visual-editor/blob/develop/CHANGELOG.md)** - Explains the reasons why we forked Quill.
-- **[Migration](https://github.com/visual-space/visual-editor/blob/develop/MIGRATING.md)** - A simple guide with instructions to migrate from Flutter Quill.
-- **[Changelog](https://github.com/visual-space/visual-editor/blob/develop/CHANGELOG.md)** - Journal of changes made to the visual editor.
+- **[Coop](https://github.com/visual-space/visual-editor/blob/develop/lib/coop/cop.md)** - Instructions on how to run Visual Editor in coop mode (WIP).

 **For Contributors:**
+If you start contributing in the codebase make sure to setup the line char limit to 160 chars.
+We find the 80 chars default from Flutter way too restrictive.

+- **[Why Fork Quill](https://github.com/visual-space/visual-editor/blob/develop/changelog.md)** - Explains the reasons why we forked Quill.
+- **[Changelog](https://github.com/visual-space/visual-editor/blob/develop/changelog.md)** - Journal of changes made to the visual editor.
+- **[Architecture Overview](https://github.com/visual-space/visual-editor/blob/develop/lib/shared/architecture-overview.md)** - Overview of the editor architecture.
 - **[State Store](https://github.com/visual-space/visual-editor/blob/develop/lib/shared/state-store.md)** - State store architecture decisions.
-- **[Project Structure](https://github.com/visual-space/visual-editor/blob/develop/lib/shared/project-structure.md)** - Overview of the major modules and modules folder structure.
-- **[Guidelines](https://github.com/visual-space/visual-editor/blob/develop/GUIDELINES.md)** - Coding guidelines for code quality and architecture.
-- **[Cookbook](https://github.com/visual-space/visual-editor/blob/develop/COOKBOOK.md)** - Tips and tricks used to extend the editor with new features.
-- **[Common Issues](https://github.com/visual-space/visual-editor/blob/develop/COMMON_ISSUES.md)** - Advice to common problems.
+- **[Migration](https://github.com/visual-space/visual-editor/blob/develop/migration-guide.md)** - A simple guide with instructions to migrate from Flutter Quill.

-## Who Is Using Visual Editor?
+## Who Is Maintaining Visual Editor?

-- **[Visual Space]** - Social media for engineers, innovators and online teams of enthusiasts.
+- **[Visual Space]** - We are the team behind the Visual Editor fork.
+We are building a social media platform for engineers and innovators.
+This platforms makes heavy use of advanced rich text editing features.
+Many of these features had to be built from scratch in Visual Editor since they are not yet available in the Flutter ecosystem from other providers.

 ## Useful Resources
 [QuillJs Delta](https://github.com/quilljs/delta) •